 5. Eco Friendly and Zero Waste School Supplies: Gear

-We love Patagonia's sustainable backpacks, there are so many to choose from, they have waterproof ones, vegan ones, one's for girls and boys.
-They are made from organic cotton, and recycled materials and their NetPlus® material is made from 100% recycled discarded fishing nets collected in fishing communities in South America!
-All of their fabrics are ethically sourced and they are members of 1% For The Planet.
+We love Patagonia's sustainable backpacks.
+There are so many to choose from.
+They have waterproof ones, vegan ones, one's for girls and boys.
+They are made from organic cotton and recycled materials, and their NetPlus® material is made from 100% recycled discarded fishing nets collected in fishing communities in South America!
+All of their fabrics are ethically sourced, and they are members of 1% For The Planet.

 A few final tips on Eco Friendly Zero Waste School Supplies

 Like all things, the most eco friendly option is the one you already own.
 Before you go out and buy new stuff, take an inventory of what you already have at home.
 I bet you will find a lot of the items listed above.

-Consider Apps like Good Notes or Notability, these turn your tablet into a notebook eliminating the need for paper and pens altogether.
-They allow you to organize notes, and send PDFs.
-There is a cost associated, but you will end up saving in the long run.
+Consider Apps like Good Notes or Notability.
+These turn your tablet into a notebook eliminating the need for paper and pens.
+They allow you to organize notes and send PDFs.
+There is a cost associated, but you will save in the long run.

 We tried to cover all the bases with this, if we have left anyone out, please share in the comments below.